Skip to content

 try{

-// we can calculate the tax due
+// you can calculate the tax payable

 simulations.add(simulation);